Condensate Fraction Scaling and Berezinskii-Kosterlitz-Thouless Transition of Superconductivity and Superfluidity

-We have obtained similar results as above for diffrent fermion fillings and interaction strengths~\cite{Suppl}.
-Our numerical results show that the finite-size effect of the on-site pairing correlator $\langle\Delta^2\rangle$ (as deviation from the correct scaling in small sizes) gets more severe for lower filling and weaker interaction.
-This can be understood from the fact that the the nonlocal pairing becomes more significant in these systems.
+Our numerical results show that, the finite-size effect of the on-site pairing correlator $\langle\Delta^2\rangle$, manifested as deviation from the correct scaling in small sizes, gets more severe at lower filling and weaker interaction.
+This can be understood from the fact that the nonlocal pairing becomes more significant in these systems.
 Instead, such effect is almost absent in condensate fraction $n_c$ with its numerical results always exhibiting nice size-scaling behavior for $L\ge12$ as those shown in Fig.~\ref{fig:Fig01CondScaling}(a).
-This implies that it is much more challenging to accurately determine BKT transition in 2D interacting Fermi gas~\cite{YuanYao2022} via finite-size analysis of $\langle\Delta^2\rangle$ results than that with $n_c$.
+This indicates that accurately determining the BKT transition in 2D interacting Fermi gas~\cite{YuanYao2022} via finite-size analysis of $\langle\Delta^2\rangle$ is considerably more challenging than using $n_c$.
 All these results suggest that condensate fraction is a more appropriate quantity for characterizing the fermion pairing and determining BKT transition for attracive fermions.
-Our calculations of superfluid density~\cite{Scalapino1992,Scalapino1993} up to $L=32$ also conform with the BKT transition temperature obtained from the finite-size scaling of the condensate fraction~\cite{Suppl}.
+Our calculations of superfluid density~\cite{Scalapino1992,Scalapino1993} up to $L=32$ also agree with the BKT transition temperature obtained from the finite-size scaling of the condensate fraction~\cite{Suppl}.

 With the above bounded range, the precise $T_{\rm BKT}$ can be further extracted from standard finite-size scaling.
 The most commonly used method is via the data collapse of the pairing correlator $\langle\Delta^2\rangle$~\cite{Scalettar1989,Moreo1991,Paiva2004,Nakano2006,Paiva2010,Fontenele2022,Xingchuan2023,Wang2023}.
 It is based on the scaling relation $\langle\Delta^2\rangle L^{\eta_c}=f(x)$ with $x=L\times\exp[-A(T/T_{\rm BKT}-1)^{-1/2}]$ slightly above the transition as $T\to T_{\rm BKT}^+$~\cite{Paiva2004,Nguyen2021,Wang2023}.
 The fitting process determines $A$, $\eta_c$ and $T_{\rm BKT}$, which then make the plot of $\langle\Delta^2\rangle L^{\eta_c}$ collapse into a universal curve of $f(x)$.
 Similarly, condensate fraction $n_c$ should also satisfy the above scaling relation since it has the same scaling behavior as $\langle\Delta^2\rangle$.
 We then perform data collapse for both $n_c$ and $\langle\Delta^2\rangle$ with fixed $\eta_c=1/4$ for the results presented in Fig.~\ref{fig:Fig01CondScaling}.
 Considering the finite-size effect in $\langle\Delta^2\rangle$, we use numerical results of $L=32 64$ for $\langle\Delta^2\rangle$ and $L=20 64$ for $n_c$ in the fitting, for which we adopt polynomials for $f(x)$ around $x\to0^+$ and apply the least-squares criterion.
 The data collapse results are plotted in Fig.~\ref{fig:Fig02Collapse}.
 Consistent results of $T_{\rm BKT}/t=0.1413(6)$ and $0.1407(11)$ are obtained respectively from $n_c$ and $\langle\Delta^2\rangle$, which agree with the bounded range obtained in Fig.~\ref{fig:Fig01CondScaling}.
 The insets of Fig.~\ref{fig:Fig02Collapse}, showing relative deviations from $f(x)$ of $L\le28$ results, reveal the more severe finite-size effect in $\langle\Delta^2\rangle$ than that of $n_c$.
 Specifically, the maximum deviation for $L=20$ is $\sim 3\%$ for $n_c$.
 Further including $L\le28$ data in the fitting for $\langle\Delta^2\rangle$ indeed leads to a lower $T_{\rm BKT}$ out of the bounded range.